 There are several major art websites that also sell my art, and so I am happy for you to purchase my art on those sites as well.
 There are dozens of places you may order a work but my two favourite ones are, ArtFinder for international customers or BlueThumb for Australian ones.

+Estelle Asmodelle – Abstract Expressionism.
 Usually, Estelle’s works are larger canvases, while at other times some smaller works are on paper or cotton.
 Works are often inspired by hypnagogic states (the state between being awake and asleep) and take non-conventional forms that are designed to challenge artistic symbolism and archetypes.
-Estelle believes abstraction makes art truly personal subjective experience, and as there are no conventional forms or structures the viewer’s image is personal and unique.
+Estelle believes abstraction makes art a truly personal subjective experience, and as there are no conventional forms or structures the viewer’s image is personal and unique.

-Estelle has won many awards for her art and designs, the most recent being, Honorary Mention in the US with the Grey Cube Gallery in their show “Colors 2020.”
-Winner at the Artavita International 2019 and Highly Recommended at Pride Art Australia 2017.
-There are dozens of other awards over the years but these two are the most significant ones in the last couple of years.
+Estelle has won dozens of awards for her art and designs, the most recent being as follows.
+Merit Winner at the International Art in 2021, and Honorary Mention in the US with two exhibitions.
+The first is the Grey Cube Gallery in their show “Colors 2020.”
+The next is the J. Mane Gallery also US-based.
+She was also a finalist in the Allied Artists of America Juried Selection for their 107th Annual Exhibition.
+Also, she was Winner at Artavita International 2019 & 2018.
+Lastly, Estelle’s work was selected for exhibition in Bougie Art Gallery in Ontario, Canada and also the Envision Arts in Dallas Texas.
+There are dozens of other awards over the years but these are the most recent significant ones.

 Please check out the online store.
-Or read more about Estelle Asmodelle on Wikipedia.
+Also, read more about Estelle Asmodelle on Wikipedia.